-The "Device Settings" window is the same one that appears with a left double-click of the device on the "Network Discovery" window (left above, grayed out) and is detailed on page 17.
+The "Device Settings" window is the same one that appears with a left double-click of the device on the "Network Discovery" window and is detailed on page 17.
+Note: There are several buttons (Save, Status and Administrative Functions) that will be grayed out for a few seconds before you're able to select them.